The summary report provides a descriptive and gap analysis of findings on immunization delivery costs

 WHICH VACCINES WERE INCLUDED?

-Two thirds of the dataset presents costs for single vaccines.
+71% of the immunization delivery unit costs are for single vaccines.

-Of the single vaccines, most unit cost estimates are for HPV and PCV.
+Of the single vaccines, most unit costs are for HPV, PCV, and Rotavirus.

-60% of vaccines costed were delivered in a health facility.
+68% of unit costs are for vaccines costed were delivered in a health facility.

-All delivery cost estimates exclude vaccine costs, reported in 2016 USD.
-Cost ranges can be helpful for planning and budgeting purposes when more detailed or context-specific data is unavailable, but suitability of the estimates for use in different settings should be carefully considered in light of the context(s) the estimates will be applied in.
+All cost ranges exclude vaccine costs and are reported in 2016 US$.
+Cost ranges can be helpful for planning and budgeting purposes when more detailed or context-specific data is unavailable.
+Suitability of the estimates for use for planning and budgeting, or for advocacy and fundraising, should be carefully considered in light of the context(s) the estimates will be applied in.

-Figure 2: The diagram below depicts the cost of introducing HPV vaccine.
-Introducing HPV at schools on a pilot/project basis costs $1.95-$4.29 (incremental costs).
-The lower end of the range represents financial costs (right boxplot), whereas the higher end of the range corresponds with economic costs (left boxplot).
+Figure 2: The diagram below below depicts the cost of introducing HPV vaccine.
+Introducing HPV at schools on a pilot/project basis costs $1.95 to $4.29 (incremental costs).
+The lower end of the range represents financial costs, shown by cost range number 4, whereas the higher end of the range corresponds with economic costs, shown by cost range number 5.

-These figures provide an in-depth look at the components of the boxplot with more details on how to interpret the immunization delivery unit cost estimates.
-[Download]
+These figures provide an in-depth look at the components of the boxplot with more details on how to interpret the cost ranges.

 © 2019, Immunization Costing Action Network (ICAN), ThinkWell, LLC.
 All rights reserved.